localstack/docs/content/en/user-guide/tools/cloud-pods/getting-started/index.md

 LocalStack Cloud Pods CLI is directly available with the LocalStack installation, and no further installation is required to get started.
 If you are a Pro user, we recommend you to export the `LOCALSTACK_API_KEY` as an environment variable to allow you to use the full spectrum of LocalStack Cloud Pods feature.

 This tutorial is intended for licensed users.
-Community users can replicate a similar workflow by leveraging the `save` and `load` commands available to them.
+The Community users can replicate a similar workflow by leveraging the `save` and `load` commands available to them.
 For more details, look at our [Community Cloud Pods guide]({{< ref "community" >}}).

 ## Basic example